ftp-sync/ftp-sync.github.io/src/_pages/doc/reporting-issue.md

 * Search for [existing issues]({{ var_repo_url }}/issues).
 * Reproduce the problem with `DEBUG=1` in the config file.

-Then create a new issue with based on this template :
+Then create a new issue based on this template :

 ```
 ### Steps to reproduce this issue